vksvicky/Audientia/Documentation/05-roadmap-and-testing-strategy.md

 - [x] **Built** - Progress tracking

 **User Interface:**
+- [x] **Multi-pane Workspace** – ✅ Workspace tab with MediaMonkey-style multi-pane layout system, library browser, and playlist panel integrated and functional.
+- [x] **Library Browser** – ✅ Full library browsing with search, sorting, grouping, and multiple view modes.
+Tracks loaded from library indexer.
+- [x] **Playlist Panel** – ✅ Split-view playlist management with create/delete, track add/remove, and playlist selection.
+- [x] **Settings/Preferences UI** – ✅ Accessible via macOS Settings menu (⌘,).
+Layout customization, theme selection, and other preferences with full persistence.
-- [ ] **Now Playing view surfaced to users** – The SwiftUI view renders, but there is no path to load or queue tracks, so playback never starts outside of tests.
+- [ ] **Now Playing view surfaced to users** – The SwiftUI view renders, but there is no path to load or queue tracks from the UI, so playback never starts outside of tests.
 - [ ] **Playback controls (play/pause/stop)** – Buttons exist but remain disabled because `currentTrack` is always `nil`.
 - [ ] **Progress slider with scrubbing** – UI renders, yet it never activates because no duration is loaded.
 - [ ] **Volume control UI** – Slider and mute button render but have no audible effect without a loaded track.